thisredone/vue-phaser3-coffee/README.md

-# vue-webpack-boilerplate
+# vue-phaser3-coffee

 > A full-featured Webpack setup with hot-reload, lint-on-save, unit testing & css extraction.

-> This version adds coffeescript 2.0 and stylus
+> This version adds phaser 3, coffeescript 2.0 and stylus

-> This template is Vue 2.0 compatible.
-For Vue 1.x use this command: `vue init webpack#1.0 my-project`
+> HMR is disabled for dev-server since phaser doesn't know how to play along

 ## Documentation